uoracs/cfingestor/README.md

 # cfingestor

-Simple web server that accepts a specifically-formatted payload and outputs Coldfront-compatible import files.
+Simple web server that accepts a specifically-formatted payload and syncs those associations with Coldfront.

 To run it, activate the coldfront virtual environment, then run the server like this: